Christian Pulisic has the weight of a nation on his teenage shoulders.

 Klein revealed that there’s always been a strong desire to push himself as far as he can go.
 Sometimes, he pushed himself too much.

 “He is very serious kid.
 When we had him in national team camps, I worked with the 1998s when they were 14 and he was a very serious kid.
 Sometimes you had to say ‘hey, come on, lighten up a little bit Chris and don’t put so much pressure on yourself.’
 He is very serious, he is not so much quiet but he is a humble kid who is just focused on what he needs to do.
 But when you get to know him as well, he’s a funny kid,” Klein revealed.
 “He loves watching other sports and is a big LeBron James fan.
 He is very serious and very focused and he doesn’t want to get derailed.
 He has been like that since he was 13, 14, 15 when he was old enough to make his own decisions and say I want to be a professional player.
-He sets his goals and he went for him.
+He sets his goals and he went for them.
 Unassuming is a good word to describe him but he is serious but messes around too.
 He is just a normal kid.”

 Pulisic still visits Hershey to visit his mom and family (his cousin, Will, is a goalkeeper for the U.S. U17s and has also just signed for Dortmund) when he gets time off from Dortmund and during the last winter break he was at Klein’s house on New Year’s Day, chatting about the NBA and anything else aside from soccer.